Carl Elliott: Background

 Elliott was born in rural Franklin County in northwest Alabama.
 He graduated at the age of sixteen from Vina High School in Vina in Franklin County.
 Few expected him to be able to afford college because of the Great Depression.
 However, the University of Alabama, under its president George H. Denny, allowed young Elliott to work at a variety of jobs about campus to pay his educational expenses.
 In 1933, he received his undergraduate degree, and he subsequently enrolled at the University of Alabama School of Law, also located in Tuscaloosa.

 While a law student, Elliott ran for the high-profile position of president of the student government.
-With the support of the growing number of out-of-state students and women, Elliott became the first person ever to defeat "the Machine", a select coalition of fraternities and sororities that to this day dominates campus politics at the university.
+With the support of the growing number of out-of-state students and women, Elliott became the first person to defeat "the Machine", a select coalition of fraternities and sororities that to this day dominates campus politics at the university.
 In 1936, Elliott completed his term as SGA president and graduated with his law degree.

 Legal and congressional career

 Elliott then began his law practice in Russellville near his hometown but soon moved to the community that he would call home for the remainder of his life: Jasper in Walker County, Alabama.
 As an attorney in Jasper, Elliott spent most of his time representing coal miners and their families, foreshadowing his long political career of fighting for Alabama's poorest, most disadvantaged people.

+World War II

 He served in the United States Army from 1942 to 1944.

+Congress

 He was twice elected a local judge in Jasper before he ran for Congress in 1948.
 His "Farm Boy to Congress" persona proved popular among the working class in his district, and in 1948, he unseated Representative Carter Manasco, to the surprise of many political observers.
 Upon winning the election, Elliott and his wife purchased a residence in the nation's capital and spent the next sixteen years traveling back and forth between Washington, D.C., and Jasper.

 Elliott represented Alabama's 7th congressional district.
 He served on the House Veterans Committee, the Education and Labor Committee, and the Rules Committee.
 He chaired the Select Committee for Government Research.
 In 1956, Elliott authored the Library Services Act, which brought mobile libraries (bookmobiles) and continuing library service to millions of rural Americans.
 The same year, he was one of 101 politicians to sign the Southern Manifesto in opposition to racial integration of public places.
 In 1957, he voted against the Civil Rights Act.
 In 1958, he co-authored the National Defense Education Act, which, in the wake of the U.S.S.R.'s early post-Sputnik lead in the Space Race, improved science, foreign language, and technology education nationwide and provided low-interest loans for college and graduate school for needy students.
 Both laws have been extended; more than 30 million college students nationwide have obtained loans under Elliott's NDEA legislation.
 In 1960 and 1964, he voted against the Civil Rights Acts of those years.